or MVPs meaning in business and how it works

 — Eric Ries

 We agree with Eric.
 According to Lean methodology, there is a need in testing ideas and hypotheses systematically.
 It is better to waste a couple of thousands and understand that the world does not need your “child” rather than lose hundreds of thousands and come to the same conclusion.
-This is the main point why do we suggest to concentrate your efforts on one city with enough restaurants and people who are visiting them.
+This is the main point why do we suggest concentrating your efforts on one city with enough restaurants and people who are visiting them.

 What to work on?

 We can work on attracting users to our Minimum Viable Product after getting all the places’ data.
 You would say, “my users are every person”.
 Yes, you are right, but all users are divided into categories: innovators, early adopters, early majority, late majority, and laggards.
 So, for the first step, we need to concentrate our efforts, even app features, on these innovators.
 Let’s assume that our innovators are girls who are hunting guys with big wallets.
 So, “where we can find them” and “how to attract their attention to our app”.
 Let’s say, they are using Instagram and Snapchat.
 They should be keeping an eye on such groups as “stylish accessories”, “fashion shoes”, “I’m princes”, etc. Let’s get in touch with them, simply send the link to our app presentation, and ask for their opinion.
-If we receive 20–30% of positive feedbacks you can make sure this will work.
+If we receive 20–30% of positive feedback you can make sure this will work.

-Since now, we can start on the development part.
+Now, we can start on the development part.
 Here is the difference between MVP and the first app version:

 Comparing Minimum Viable Product and original app development